Bernhard Koepp

 bkoepp@cjlawrence.com

 Bernhard began his career in 1989 as a corporate banker in London Deutsche Bank AG’s structured finance division.
-During that time, he gained multi-sector experience in project and asset-based finance deals for large multi-national corporations.
+There he gained multi-sector experience in project and asset-based finance deals for large multi-national corporations.
 After German unification in 1991, Bernhard spearheaded an initiative to match UK investors with opportunities offered by the newly formed Treuhandanstalt, a Trust Agency established by the German government in Berlin to privatize approximately 8500 state-owned enterprises.

 Most wealth managers don’t actually invest your money, they just allocate your money to other managers.
 At C.J.
 Lawrence investment management is our core competency.